TheForwardDev/doc/en/components/head.md

 <a name="theme"></a>
 ## Theme Color

 Some browsers allow you to suggest a theme color based on your site's palette.
-The browser's interface will adapt to the suggested color. \
+The browser's interface will adapt to the suggested color.

-To add a color, you need to use the `bodyColor()` method or specify the corresponding parameter in the blade component.
+To add a color, you need to use the `bodyColor()` method or specify the corresponding parameter in the Blade component.

 ~~~tabs
 tab: Class